 If the account is not closed within 3 months, it goes back into the Available Accounts list for others to pursue.

-You may reclaim it later if it’s still available.
+You may reclaim it if it’s still available after being in the Available Accounts list for one (1) month.